AndrewRademacher/game-of-life/README.md

 ```

 For example, if you wanted a game of life where the board was 100x100 and the 20 generations occurred every
 second, you would enter `life -w 100 -h 100 -g 20` in the command line.
-The cell with modifier allows you
+The cell width modifier allows you
 to change the scale of each cell in pixels so that you can keep the whole game board on screen.